More than 30 dogs rescued from filthy home

 It's going to be a long road ahead for the dogs before they are adoptable.

-Employees say it could take weeks for some, months for others.
+Employees say it could take weeks for some months for others.

+Three other rescues helped take in the dogs.
+They are NEPA Pet Rescue, Laura's Hope Rescue, and Friends With Paws.